rupshanapuna25-spec/bookish-parakeet/README.md

 # bookish-parakeet
-This is bookishendto end project
+This is bookish end to end project.

-Like this video